Citizen Weather Observer Program

 The Citizen Weather Observer Program (CWOP) is a network of privately owned electronic weather stations concentrated in the United States but also located in over 150 countries.
 Network participation allows volunteers with computerized weather stations to send automated surface weather observations to the National Weather Service (NWS) by way of the Meteorological Assimilation Data Ingest System (MADIS).
-This data is then used by the Rapid Refresh (RAP) forecast model to produce short term forecasts (3 to 12 hours into the future) of conditions across the contiguous United States.
+This data is then used by the Rapid Refresh (RAP) and other forecast models to produce forecasts.
 Observations are also redistributed to the public.

 Origin

 The CWOP was originally set up by amateur radio operators experimenting with packet radio, but now includes Internet-only connected stations, as well as amateur radio Automatic Packet Reporting System (APRS) stations.
 As of October 2017, more than 13,000 stations worldwide report regularly to the network.